How to build a shed foundation for a beautiful garden

 Absolutely!
 Whether you are building one from scratch or buying a pre-fabricated option, both methods require you to form a foundation.
 The foundation will help ensure your shed's longevity as it battles the outdoor elements.
 The quality of your foundation will also help you avoid other issues.
 Besides poor aesthetics, doors may not close properly on an unstable shed base.
 You may also have drainage issues or problems with wet areas underneath your shed if the flooring has not been treated properly.

 Gravel can be considered the most suitable foundation for sheds, especially for buildings containing wooden floors.
 If you have prebuilt floors for a garage or garden storage shed, you might want to go for concrete as your building base material.

-For most garden shed foundations, the ideal depth of a concrete base is 75mm to 100mm.
-This can provide you with a site to stablize the foundation.
+For most garden sheds, the ideal depth of a concrete base is 75mm to 100mm.
+This can provide you with a site to stablise the foundation.
 Bear in mind that the thickness of your base will depend on the condition of the soil, local climate, and the function of the shed you're planning to build.